chris-lovejoy/Text-Analysis-Tools/README.md

 I initially developed these tools to facilitate analysis of reports written by carers about patients whom they were looking after.

-Due to patient confidentiality, I can not upload the full sample of reports.
+Due to patient confidentiality, I cannot upload the full sample of reports.
 I have uploaded a small artificial sample ('Reports.csv') to demonstrate the nature and structure of the reports.

-Due to Intellectual Property restrictions, I can not upload all of the tools developed.
+Due to Intellectual Property restrictions, I cannot upload all of the tools developed.